bunnhimaybe/1583_SoftwareDesignI/hw1/README.md

 ## Description

 This is a modified "HelloWorld" program that asks the user how they want to be called and greeted.
-It will return "[salutation] [name], it is nice to meet you!
+It will return "Hello [salutation] [name], it is nice to meet you!
 Goodbye!".

 ## Execution